P7h/P7h.github.io/Groovy/05_features.md

 if(family) // true since the map is populated
 String[] sa = new String[1]
-if(sa) // true since the array length is greater than 0 StringBuffer sb = new StringBuffer() sb.append( "Hi" )
+if(sa) // true since the array length is greater than 0 StringBuilder sb = new StringBuilder() sb.append( "Hi" )
-if(sb) // true since the StringBuffer is populated
+if(sb) // true since the StringBuilder is populated

 //false
 if(0) // zero is false